 AB 435, the Contra Costa Child Care Subsidy Pilot, would authorize Contra Costa County to develop an individualized child care subsidy plan with flexibility to adjust eligibility guidelines, increase reimbursement rates for providers, and fully utilize subsidized funding the state allocates to Contra Costa County.

 This bill is modeled after successful legislation that increased local flexibility of child care subsidy dollars in Santa Clara, San Mateo, and San Francisco.
 The bill does not call for new funding from the state.
-First 5 Contra Costa is co-sponsoring the AB 435.
+First 5 Contra Costa is co-sponsoring AB 435 with the Contra Costa County Office of Education.

 Twenty-two parents at the West County First 5 Center are on their way to becoming certified “ Tandem® Literacy Champions.”